laineyyrose/Final-Project/README.md

 7. Then run `python manage.py runserver`.
 The console should indicate where it's being hosted.
 Usually this is `http://127.0.0.1:8000/`.
 Open this in a browser as it's running and you should be able to access the site.
 Ctrl+C in the console will quit the program.

 ### Deploying
 There are a lot of different ways to deploy a Django site.
 For this project we used a free [PythonAnywhere] (https://www.pythonanywhere.com) plan, so the deployment examples will centered around what we did.
-You can also view [PythonAnywhere's own deployment instructions] (https://help.pythonanywhere.com/pages/DeployExistingDjangoProject).
+You can also view [PythonAnywhere's own deployment instructions](https://help.pythonanywhere.com/pages/DeployExistingDjangoProject).

 1. Create an account with PythonAnywhere.
 You may want your username be named after your project.
 A free PythonAnywhere plan uses the users' username in this format: `username.pythonanywhere.com`.

 2. Assuming you're using our github or a clone/fork, open a bash script from the PythonAnywhere dashboard.
 In the bash, clone the github repository using `git clone https://github.com/laineyyrose/Final-Project` (or the url of your repository).
-There are also [other methods] (https://help.pythonanywhere.com/pages/UploadingAndDownloadingFiles) for uploading your files.
+There are also [other methods](https://help.pythonanywhere.com/pages/UploadingAndDownloadingFiles) for uploading your files.

 3. Navigate to the directory.